Islandora/documentation/docs/installation/docker/site-template/updating.md

 ## Updating Isle Buildkit (Islandora Docker Images)

+!!! note

+    [Isle Buildkit](https://github.com/Islandora-Devops/isle-buildkit) is updated frequently, so it is common to find yourself several versions behind.
+The process of updating laid out below is the same no matter how many versions behind you are.
+For example, you can update from version 4.x.x to 6.x.x, skipping 5.x.x entirely.

+    You can read the [release notes for each version](https://github.com/Islandora-Devops/isle-buildkit/releases) to see what features were added or removed.
+Major changes are listed below to point out anything out of the ordinary that needs to be addressed.

 Updating to a new version of Isle Buildkit is done by setting the ISLANDORA_TAG variable in your .env file.
 Once you have updated the .env file, you need to pull the new Islandora images, and rebuild your custom Drupal image from the specified Drupal image.

 For example, to upgrade from Buildkit 2.0.0 to 3.0.0 you would do the following steps: